apache/trafficserver/example/append_transform/readme.txt

-About append-transform.c
+About append_transform.c

-This example is based on null-transform.c.
+This example is based on null_transform.c.
 It appends text to the body of an HTML text response document on its way from the cache to the client.